John Madden Professor of Music and Associate Director of Bands

-Madden is a member of the College Band Directors National Association and has served that organization as the state of Michigan chair and chair of the Athletic Bands Committee.
-He is a member of the Big Ten Band Directors Association and is a former national vice-president for professional relations, and former north central district governor of Kappa Kappa Psi, the national honorary band service fraternity.
-He also holds honorary membership in the Michigan School Band and Orchestra Association, Tau Beta Sigma, Phi Mu Alpha Sinfonia, and the Golden Key Honor Society, and MSU’s Varsity “S” Alumni Club.
+Madden is a member of the College Band Directors National Association and has served that organization as chair of the Athletic Bands Committee.
+He is a member of the Big Ten Band Directors Association, and is a former national vice-president for professional relations, and past north central district governor of Kappa Kappa Psi, the national honorary band service fraternity.
+He also holds honorary membership in the Michigan School Band and Orchestra Association, Tau Beta Sigma, Phi Mu Alpha Sinfonia, Golden Key Honor Society, and MSU’s Varsity “S” Alumni Club.
 As an adjudicator, he maintains numerous associations with judging organizations around the United States.
 He currently serves as the resident conductor of the Symphony Band at the New England Music Camp located in the Belgrade Lakes region of Maine.
 He has been involved in several professional recording projects as conductor, including the Brass Band of Battle Creek.
 Additionally, he has released more than 20 commercial recordings with the MSU Spartan Marching Band.